rmessett15/Portfolio/README.md

 ## Features

-Features of this page include a nav bar with links that send you to their corresponding information within the web page.
+Features of this page include a nav bar with links that send you to their corresponding information within the web page (ie. to sections 'About Me', my 'Work', and a 'Contact-Me' area.

 ## How to Contribute